monk-blade/upvote-rss/README.md

 # Model used for article summaries
 # Default value: gpt-4o-mini
 OPENAI_API_MODEL=specified_openai_model

+# Anthropic API key
+# Used to connect to Anthropic for article summaries when the "Include summary" checkbox is checked
+# Default value: (empty)
+ANTHROPIC_API_KEY=your_anthropic_api_key

+# Anthropic API model
+# Model used for article summaries
+# Default value: claude-3-haiku-20240307
+ANTHROPIC_API_MODEL=specified_anthropic_model

 # Summary system prompt
 # The prompt that guides the LLM model to give accurate-ish and concise article summaries